wenhongg/roombook-server/README.md

-# Room booking server
+# Room Booking server

-This is a server for a room booking web application, produced on Django.
+This is a server for a room booking web application, built on Django.

-## Steps to deploy
+## Steps
 To set up:
 ```
     python manage.py makemigrations